elementary/installer/README.md

  - [distinst](https://github.com/system76/distinst/)
  - valac

-Run `meson build` to configure the build environment and then change to the build directory and run `ninja` to build
+Run `meson build` to configure the build environment, change to the build directory, and run `ninja test` to build and run automated tests

     meson build --prefix=/usr
     cd build
-    ninja
+    ninja test

 To install, use `ninja install`, then execute with `io.elementary.installer`

     sudo ninja install
     io.elementary.installer

-To test, use `ninja test`